Receiving Support Payments

 If your child receives or has received public assistance in Oregon, the DOJ Division of Child Support provides your child support services.
 Public assistance means Temporary Assistance for Needy Families (TANF) » or Medicaid (including the Oregon Health Plan).
 The DOJ Division of Child Support also provides services if your child is in the care or custody of the Oregon Department of Human Services » (foster care).

-If your child has not received public assistance, your case may be handled by either the DOJ Division of Child Support or by a local district attorney office in some counties.
-Either way, it is part of the Oregon Child Support Program.
-You can contact Customer Service at 800-850-0228 with questions or check your online account to find out which office is handling your case.
+If your child has not received public assistance, your case may be managed by either the DOJ Division of Child Support or by a local district attorney office.
+Either way, your case is handled by the Oregon Child Support Program.
+You can check your online account to find out which office is managing your case, or contact Customer Service at 800-850-0228.

 Who do I contact for child support services?

 If you are thinking of applying for public assistance, you may want to contact the Oregon Child Support Program first.
-We may be able to help you get child support, which may mean you can avoid going on public assistance.
+We may be able to help you get child support and possibly avoid the need for public assistance.

 If you receive public assistance, you are required to cooperate with the Oregon Child Support Program.
-However, if you can show that doing so would be harmful to you or your child, you may be exempt from cooperating.
-Read more about support for child abuse and domestic violence.
+Even if you have safety concerns, the program offers ways to provide services that protect you.
+However, if you can show that cooperating would be harmful to you or your child, you may be exempt from cooperation.
+Read more about services available for child abuse and domestic violence.

 Whether or not you receive public assistance, your cooperation with the Oregon Child Support Program is necessary to successfully establish paternity or establish and collect child support.

-Any information you have about the other parent is helpful in enforcing support.
-Although it is not a requirement for application, you should include as many of the following pieces of information as you can on the application to help the case manager locate the parent and collect support:
+Any information you have about the other parent is helpful in establishing and ensuring compliance with a child support order.
+Although it is not a requirement for enrollment, you should include as many pieces of the following information as you can on the application to help the case manager locate the parent and collect support:

-• The full name and address (or last known location) of the other parent
+• Full name and address (or last known location) of the other parent

-• The parent’s Social Security number (can be found on things such as pay stubs, old tax forms, or health insurance forms)
+• Parent’s Social Security number (can be found on things such as pay stubs, old tax forms, or health insurance forms)

-• The parent’s date of birth (or approximate age)
+• Parent’s date of birth (or approximate age)

-• The current or last place the parent worked
+• Current or last place the parent worked

-• If there was a divorce, the county and state in which the divorce occurred, and a copy of the order or the county and state where there is any other support order
+• County and state in which a divorce occurred if applicable, and a copy of the order or county and state of any other support order

-• The birth certificate and Social Security number of the child
+• Birth certificate and Social Security number of the child

 How do I receive services?

-If your child receives public assistance from the Oregon Department of Human Services (DHS), your child support case should be referred automatically to the DOJ Division of Child Support for Oregon Child Support Program services.
-That is also true if your child is in the custody of the Oregon Department of Human Services » (foster care).
+If your child receives public assistance from the Oregon Department of Human Services (ODHS), your child support case should be referred automatically to the Oregon Child Support Program for services.
+This is also true if your child is in the custody of the Oregon Department of Human Services » (foster care).

-If your child does not receive public assistance or your case was not automatically referred to us, you can apply for services.
+If your child does not receive public assistance or your case was not automatically referred to us, you can enroll for services.
 You will need to complete an application.
-You will be charged a one-time fee of $1 that will be deducted from the first money we collect.
+There is a one-time fee of $1 that will be deducted from the first money we collect.
 See How to Apply for Child Support Services for more information.

 What services are not provided?

-Legal Advice – The Oregon Child Support Program represents the state of Oregon and we cannot offer legal advice.
-Any person involved in a case handled by the program may hire an attorney at their own expense.
-In contempt and criminal nonsupport cases, the court will appoint an attorney to represent the person charged if that person cannot afford an attorney.
+Legal Advice – The Oregon Child Support Program represents the state of Oregon, and we cannot offer legal advice.
+Any person involved in a case handled by the program may hire an attorney or licensed paralegal at their own expense.
+In contempt and criminal nonsupport cases, the court will appoint an attorney to represent the person charged if they cannot afford one.
 See Get Legal Help for more information.

-Please tell us if you have an attorney who represents you in any child support matter.
-We must work with your attorney unless your attorney says we can talk with you.
+Please tell us if you have an attorney representing you in a child support matter.
+We are required to work with your attorney unless they give us permission to talk with you directly.

-Spousal Support – Spousal support is enforced only if there is also child support.
-If there is no child support order but the person receiving support receives public assistance in any form, we can put income withholding into place for the spousal support.
-The Oregon Child Support Program does not provide other enforcement.
+Spousal Support – If you also have a child support order, spousal support can be included in income withholding orders and many compliance processes.
+If there is no child support order but the person receiving support receives public assistance in any form, we can put income withholding in place for the spousal support.
+The Oregon Child Support Program does not provide other compliance methods for spousal support.

-Visitation & Legal Custody – The Oregon Child Support Program cannot advise you about visitation or custody matters.
+Parenting Time and Legal Custody – The Oregon Child Support Program cannot advise you about parenting time or custody matters.
 These matters must be discussed with a private attorney or handled in court.

 Other entities in Oregon offer family mediation services.
 See Parenting Time for more information.